A judge swore in a lawyer who was once a drug dealer in his courtroom 16 years ago

 Finding the strength to grow

-Martell, a Mexican American and the son of a single mother of three, was used to struggling.
+Martell, a Mexican American and the son of a single mother, was used to struggling.

 He grew up in low-income housing, relying on government assistance to survive every day.